 Permissions

-Access to Markers functionality is determined by your project role:
+Access to Markers functionality is determined by your project role and audience group membership:

 Action | Standard Member | Project Manager | Project Admin |